Neooolee/WHUS2-CD/README.md

 WHUS2-CD+ can be downloaded on: https://pan.baidu.com/s/1ien7Oi-5TEm_3Nrd1lBIzg Extraction code: s2cd.
 Or on: https://doi.org/10.5281/zenodo.5511792.

+The environmental dependencies are listed in CDFM3SF.yml.
+Researchers can re-produce the training dataset by running cutimg.py.

 Distributions of 36 images of the WHUS2-CD+ dataset.
 Land cover types credit: ESA-CCI-LC (Defourny et al., 2017).
 ![WHUS2-CD.png](https://i.loli.net/2021/03/28/5jZLzaeKwONVPMg.png)